emerald-dao/3-nft-minting/README.md

 flow emulator start -v
 ```

-*Note #1: the `-v` flag means to print transaction and script output to your local emulator*
+*Note: the `-v` flag means to print transaction and script output to your local emulator*

 > in a third terminal window, 💾 deploy your contract and 💸 start your local wallet: